 Are the World Nomad Games worth the trip?
 Heck yes they are.

-What we got: An ever-surprising, action-packed, Central Asian festival.
+What I got: An ever-surprising, action-packed, Central Asian festival.

 Each day was filled with masterful stunts on horseback, insanely photogenic everything, and hospitable nomads delighted to show off their culture.
-We were satisfied, to say the least.
+I was satisfied, to say the least.

-But don’t just take my word at face value: here are 5 reasons you need to visit the World Nomad Games in 2018.
+But don’t just take my word at face value: here are 5 reasons you need to visit the World Nomad Games.

 1. They’re not a tourist trap.